Chapter 2 : Will For Rain

 “Do you know who won’t kill you?
 Henrietta.”

-“She probably could,” Lily said, evaluating the blonde on the side of the room, “with poison or something because she’s a sneaky bitch like that.
+“She probably could,” Lily said, evaluating the blonde on the side of the room, “with poison or something because she’s sneaky like that; all malice behind a pretty pink exterior.
 Perhaps a little Avada Kedavra from behind.
 You wouldn’t see it coming.”

 I swear it should be raining.
 Seeing each other after three years (the station didn’t count, I had been upset and emotional over Henrietta and been gibbering about love and Quidditch matches) obviously must be one of those major moments where warm, moist air rises over cold air and the water condenses and the droplets coalesce and then fall as rain.
 Obviously.